Columbia City Council passes 'stay at home' order amid COVID-19 crisis

 City Council passed the measure during a Thursday afternoon meeting.
 The vote was 6-1, with Councilman Daniel Rickenmann voting "no."

-As indicated by a version of the measure — which the city calls Stay Home, Stay Safe — the order would go into effect at 12:01 a.m.
+The order — which the city calls Stay Home, Stay Safe — would go into effect at 12:01 a.m.
 March 29.
 The order says that, after that time, “individuals shall stay in their homes and not travel through or congregate in the streets, sidewalks, waterways and/or public spaces in the City of Columbia” unless they are traveling to work or do business with one of the long list of essential services that are allowed under the measure.

 The city is ordering those functions operating under the guise of essential services to enforce “social distancing” of at least six feet between people.